How to file an insurance claim after a hurricane

 1. Understand your coverage.
 Before an emergency hits, read your policy and know what’s covered.
 Review your coverage with your insurance agency and make any updates before storm season.
 Most insurance companies won’t sell additional coverage once a storm warning is in effect.

-Which policy should you file a hurricane claim with?
+Which policy should you file a hurricane claim against?

 What’s covered depends on what type of coverage you have, and you may need to file several claims depending on what was damaged and how.
 Here’s a quick look at what common policies cover so you’ll know where to file.